adstuart/azure-vnetflowlogs-wheretoenable/README.md

 ```
 ![](images/2024-05-22-16-40-54.png)

 These types of queries are where the real power of "Flow logs everywhere" shines.
-Because I have Flow Log coverage of each Spoke VNet, I am able to pull out the SDN data for each flow, I.e. the flow is not just a random "detached" source or destination IP address.
+Because I have Flow Log coverage of each Spoke VNet, I am able to pull out the VNet data for each flow, I.e. the flow is not just a random "detached" source or destination IP address.
 So in the query above, I am using the "DestSubnet" field to summarize based on a per VNet level.

 > NB.
 The traffic analytics table NTANetAnalytics does not expose a field for "VNet" directly, therefore we are using a split based extend to pull-out the VNet field, from the Subnet data, which includes VNet along with resource group.